 Franconia Ridge Loop- Falling Waters trail to Greenleaf trail and Old Bridal Path in Franconia Notch

 This is one of my go to spots because of the waterfalls and the 360 degree views from the ridge.
 It’s a quick 15 minute drive from the brewery.
 You can do the whole climb or just hike approximately 45 minutes to an hour up the Falling Waters Trail and just view the waterfalls.
 If you plan to do the whole Franconia Ridge Loop make sure that you check the weather before you head out!
 Here is a link to check the forecast for Mt.
 Lafayette.

 This hike has almost 2 miles of above tree line hiking, climbs two 5,000 foot peaks and can be very dangerous in bad weather, it is not recommended for inexperienced hikers.

 *This climb is challenging and can take you 6 to 8 hours to complete.
 Make sure you bring the ten essentials:

 Headlamp, Map, Extra clothes, Water, Food, first aid kit, waterproof matches, knife, emergency shelter, (ex. space blanket) and sunscreen.

 Lupine fields in Sugar Hill

-A 30-minute drive through Franconia Notch will bring you to the tiny town of Sugar Hill New Hampshire, every year during the month of June there is a Lupine Festival.
+A 30-minute drive from The Woodstock Inn Brewery through Franconia Notch will bring you to the tiny town of Sugar Hill New Hampshire, every year during the month of June there is a Lupine Festival.
 The Festival hosts multiple vendors and there are homemade gifts for sale in the center of town on Main Street.
 Lupines are wildflowers that only grow in specific areas in the White Mountains.
 Sugar Hill has wonderful views of the surrounding landscape and many places to pull over and view the Lupines.
 This is an activity you could do with the whole family!
 Click for more information.

 Kayak Coffin Pond in Sugar Hill